 ABOUT MARK S. DOSS:

-Mark S. Doss is a celebrated bass-baritone whose accomplishments include a Grammy Award (1993) for his work on the recording of Semele (Handel).
-He began his musical studies to aid in his ambitions to become a Catholic priest but instead found opera to be his true calling.
+Mark S. Doss is a celebrated bass-baritone whose accomplishments include a Grammy Award (1993) for his work on the recording of Semele (Handel), and numerous engagements with the famous Teatro alla Scala in Milan, Italy.
+Mr. Doss began his musical studies to aid in his ambitions to become a Catholic priest, but instead found opera to be his true calling.
 He has since emerged as one of the opera world's leading singers.